ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## Seeding data to Fauna

 FaunaDB is a non-relational database that stores data in the JSON format.
-There are two ways of interacting with Fauna data:
+There are three ways of interacting with Fauna data:

 - Fauna drivers (available in several programming languages)
 - Interactive shell using The Fauna Query Language (FQL)
 - GraphQL Playground
+- GraphQL API using a GraphQL client (e.g., Apollo)

 We'll use the JavaScript [driver](https://github.com/fauna/faunadb-js), that we've already installed in a previous step.